SAUCM™ Fellowship Program · Inaugural 2026 Cohort

 12-Month Comprehensive

-Full-scope competency, Procedural Level 4, an original QI project, and a complete FCUCM portfolio require a 12-month minimum.
+Full-scope competency, Procedural Level 4, an original QI project, and a Fellowship Capstone Portfolio require a 12-month minimum.

 • Systems-Based Practice and leadership competencies require exposure to full operational cycles — budget, quality reporting, peer review